Derby Owners Club: Development

-Horse racing games typically have an image that they might be difficult to play, as some prerequisites were required.
-However with Derby Owners Club, the goal was to create a game that was easy to understand and play to appeal to a wide range of people at the arcades.
+Horse racing games typically have an image that they might be difficult to play, as some prerequisites were required, but with Derby Owners Club, the goal was to create a game that was easy to understand and play to appeal to a wide range of people at the arcades.
 A pet simulator aspect was added so that the player can easily get attached to the horse and the game.
 The cabinet set-up with multiple terminals connected to a big screen was also new, as was the ability to store the players progress on the card.

-Usually, arcade games focus on training and races, however the feeding and raising the horse section was new to arcades.
+Usually, arcade games focus on training and races, but the feeding and raising the horse section was new to arcades.
 This aspect also elevated the community aspect that was crucial to Derby Owners Club.

 When the game was ported to PC as Derby Owners Club Online, retaining the community aspect was the most difficult aspect.
-To retain that, a town was added where you interact with others with an avatar and do various other activities, similar to an MMORPG.
+To retain that, a town was added where the players interact with others with an avatar and do various other activities, similar to an MMORPG.

 Reception

 The game changed the Japanese arcade market.
 It charged 300 to 500 yen for a game, but the player could play for over 5 to 10 minutes.
 It was a new concept, and became successful in American arcades as well.
 Testing of Derby Owners Club in an arcade in Chicago showed that it had become the most popular machine in the arcade, with a 92% replay rate.
 While the eight-player Japanese version of the game was released in 1999, the game was reduced to a smaller four-player version due to size issues and released in North America in 2003.
-However the cabinet was too expensive and the game did not entice casual users which are essential to the western arcade market.
+Despite initial success, the cabinet was too expensive and the game did not entice casual users which are essential to the western arcade market.

 The game sold 850 arcade cabinets in Japan by 2001.
 It was the highest-grossing dedicated arcade game of 2001 in Japan.

 The PC port was shut down in 2006, two years after the release in 2004.

 Versions

 The game was updated in Japan two times as Derby Owners Club 2000 and Derby Owners Club II in 2001.
 A localized version called Derby Owners Club: World Edition was released in 2002.
 A PC port was released in 2004.
-A sequel was released in 2008 called, Derby Owners Club: Feel the Rush and switched the arcade board from the NAOMI to the Lindbergh.
+A sequel was released in 2008, called Derby Owners Club: Feel the Rush and switched the arcade board from the NAOMI to the Lindbergh.
 This game itself was updated next year with a different subtitle, Ride for the life.

 A version was released on iOS and Android in 2012.
 It was shut down in 2019.